-Tom Jolliffe on forgotten films…
+Tom Jolliffe on great films, unfairly forgotten in time…

 Time is a cruel mistress.
 It’s the one constant and something no one can alter (except Marty McFly and Doc Brown).
 Looks go, memories fade and in cinematic terms a film can be forgotten over time.
 Now sometimes it’s probably a good thing.
 Take for example the turn of the century and the release of Battlefield Earth.
 One of the undisputed turkeys of modern cinema.
 An unmitigated disaster on every level.
 However it’s not one that always springs directly to mind nowadays when people thing of cinematic disasters.
 In part there’s been even worse since, and on even more bloated budgets.
 In that respect, time has been a little kind.